mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## 0-RTT considerations

-For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT data for both QUIC streams and datagrams.
+For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT data for both QUIC streams and QUIC DATAGRAMs.
 As such packets are subject to replay attacks, applications shall carefully specify which data types and operations are allowed.
 0-RTT data may be beneficial for use with RoQ to reduce the risk of media clipping, e.g., at the beginning of a conversation.